chip-red-pill/uCodeDisasm/README.md

 So last year we managed to extract the microcode for the actual Intel Atom microprocessor having codename Goldmont.
 We don’t intend to describe the process now, but instead we would like to share our results of the reverse engineering that we’re doing for the Atom’s microcode.
 Here, we are publishing our microcode disassembler tool using which you can see the interpretation in plain, readable form of the binary microcode which we have already published last year ([glm-ucode][4]).
 Our disassembler is written in Python 3.x script language and prints the binary microoperations together with their text representation (mnemonic + operands).
 The text translation is done based on our understanding and the progress in the reverse engineering at the current stage, so we don’t claim its absolute accuracy.
 There can be errors as in the microoperation mnemonics naming as well in the arguments representation.
 Moreover, there still exist unknown operation codes (opcodes) for many microoperations (mostly, for XMM specific), but the basic control flow and ALU opcodes were determined.
 We encourage all researchers interested in the topic to continue with us the research and extend our disassembler fixing the errors and adding new opcodes.
 This is one of the goals for the current publication of the microcode disassembler tool intendent for Intel Atom CPUs microcode.

-At first glance at the disassembler’s output the researcher may be confused by the naming of some mnemonics especially for microoperations working with physical memory (e.g. LDPPHYSTICKLE_DSZ64_ASZ64_SC1) and he can raise the question of the source for those weird names.
+At first glance at the disassembler’s output researcher may be confused by the naming of some mnemonics especially for microoperations working with physical memory (e.g. LDPPHYSTICKLE_DSZ64_ASZ64_SC1) and he can raise the question of the source for those weird names.
 For now, we can say only that those mnemonics were acquired directly from Intel – they published on the one of their official internet resources the raw data representing log files from some microcode simulation tool for certain Big Core microarchitecture.
 Now, the link isn’t available, but we kept the data which have been subject to deep analysis where we got all those sophisticated mnemonics.
 By analogy, we invented and our own, where we were not able to find correspondent in the list using the logic and the existing mnemonics as a template.
 We’re publishing the original list of the opcodes’ mnemonics in separate file (misc/bigcore_opcodes.txt) to let researchers make independent decision about correctness of our choice in the naming and use it for new opcodes.

 Next, we will describe the structure of Atom Goldmont microcode and the basic semantic of some most important microoperations.
 Further, we will describe the remaining unresolved problems which we encountered during our research.